by Susan Flantzer © Unofficial Royalty 2016

 Mary had eight siblings:

 King Charles I wanted Mary to marry one of the sons of King Felipe IV of Spain or her first cousin Karl I Ludwig, Elector Palatine, but both marriage prospects failed.
 Instead, Mary was betrothed to Willem, Hereditary Prince of Orange, son of Frederik Hendrik, Prince of Orange and Amalia of Solms-Braunfels.
-On May 2, 1641, at the Chapel Royal of the Palace of Whitehall, nine-year-old Mary married William, who would have his 15th birthday in a couple of weeks.
+On May 2, 1641, at the Chapel Royal of the Palace of Whitehall, nine-year-old Mary married William, who would have his 15th birthday in a few weeks.
 Because of Mary’s young age, the marriage was not consummated for several years.

 Frederick Henry, Prince of Orange died in 1647 and his son became William II, Prince of Orange and Stadtholder of the United Provinces of the Netherlands.
 Mary’s two brothers, the future King Charles II and King James II, exiled because of the English Civil War, were welcomed to William and Mary’s court in 1648.
 In 1650, Mary was pregnant with her first child when her husband William fell ill with smallpox.
 He died on November 6, 1650, at the age of 24.
 Eight days later, on November 14, 1650, Mary gave birth to her only child William.